xsscx/srd/dmg/README.md

 M1 Cryptex Installation | macOS 11.6.1 (20G224)
 ------
+Suggested Platform: X86_64 or M1 ARM with macOS 11.6.1 and Security Research Tools 20C80.

 Write-up with Pictures on the 2021 SRD Cohort Website at URL https://srd.cx/srd-cryptex-installation/